TCO Optimizer

 Usage overview

-Use the Usage overview to understand how your daily quota is consumed across TCO pipelines and how much you save by routing data to lower-cost priorities.
+Use the Usage overview to understand how your daily quota is consumed across priorities and how routing affects cost.

-Hover over any pipeline in the top bar to open the Usage overview panel.
+Hover over any priority in the top bar to open the Usage overview panel.

 Daily team quota